 “You can stay if you wish.” the young man said with resolution.
 “But I’m taking my mother and brothers south.
 I don’t believe Great Spirit wants us to die.”

 With that simple declaration, Dream Rider became the first of his people to leave the Promised Land and trek south.
-Following him hesitantly, were other young men and one crotchety old man, Whispers-In-The-Wind, who had argued with the other elders but given up in despair.
+Following him hesitantly, were other young men and one crotchety old man, Whispers-In-The-Wind, who had argued with the other elders but had given up in despair.

 “Soon Great Spirit will speak.” he promised them feebly.
 “For now, the Great Wolf is asleep.
 Come old cousins, let us follow Dream Rider.
 It is better to die walking than wait for the black sleep to come.”